-NOTICE - Beginning 2/26, the Recording Division will be located through the West Entrance.
+NOTICE - The Recording Division is accessed through the West Entrance.

 Clerk to the Board: Lori Westermire

 (970) 244-1896 | firstname.lastname@example.org

 The Clerk to the Board attends, records and maintains the official records of the Board of County Commissioners' public meetings.
 The Clerk houses many historical records of the County, including the minutes of official proceedings, and assists the public in researching past board minutes, resolutions, contracts and other documents.

 The County Clerk and Recorder serves statutorily as the Clerk to the Board of County Commissioners.
 Functions of the Clerk to the Board are set by the Colorado Constitution Article XIV, Section 8 and Colorado Revised Statues §30-10-319 C.R.S.

 Colorado is a dual-licensing authority for the State's licensed retailers and special event permittees, meaning a license is required from both local and state governments.
 Approval at the local government level is required first to evaluate and issue liquor license applications.
 (Individual municipalities are the licensing authorities for their jurisdiction.)